gasduster99/sppComp/try1/try1_2.md

 ## Species Composition

-Applying the bayesian predictive framework to the above model gives the following expressions for predicted weight in each stratum,
+Applying the Bayesian predictive framework to the above model gives the following expressions for predicted weight in each stratum,
 $$p(y^*_{jklm\eta}|y) = \int\!\!\!\!\int\! \text{BB}\Big( y^*_{jklm\eta}|\theta_{jklm\eta}, \rho \Big) P\Big(\theta_{jklm\eta}, \rho | y\Big) d\theta_{jklm\eta} d\rho.$$
-$p(y^*_{jklm\eta}|y)$ is computed via monte carlo integration and represents the model's full predictive distribution for the $j^{th}$ species' weight, in the $k^{th}$ port, caught with the $l^{th}$ gear, in the $\eta^{th}$ quarter, of year $m$.
+$p(y^*_{jklm\eta}|y)$ is computed via Monte Carlo integration and represents the model's full predictive distribution for the $j^{th}$ species' weight, in the $k^{th}$ port, caught with the $l^{th}$ gear, in the $\eta^{th}$ quarter, of year $m$.
-Considering the same type of prediction across all species in a particular stratum allows for the calculation of predictive species composistions.
+Considering the same type of prediction across all species in a particular stratum allows for the calculation of predictive species compositions.
 The following joint transformation of the species' predictive weights result in predictive species compositions,
 $$\pi^*_{jklm\eta} = \frac{y^*_{jklm\eta}}{\sum_j y^*_{jklm\eta}} ~~~ y^*_{klm\eta}\neq 0.$$